rniice/react-jibo-challenge/README.md

 Use the file extension `.jsx` for all your javascript files.
 The project is automagically setup to recognize that extension and transpile the JSX (used with React) and ES6 syntax to regular ES5 at runtime.

-The entry point to the application is `index.html`, which in turn points immediately to `lib/main.jsx`.
-Do not modify `main.js`, which is just a bootstrap to get electron running.
+The entry point to the application is `index.html`, which in turn points immediately to `lib/main.jsx`. **Do not modify `index.html` or `main.js`**, which is just a bootstrap to get electron running.

 Use whatever libraries you want from the npm public repository.
 Again you can find them [here](https://www.npmjs.com/) and install them with `npm install cool-lib-i-found --save`.
+However, for the purpose of this challenge, less is more so try to use the minimal set of node modules.

+There is an optimal algorithm for determining when the checker is in a cycle.
+Feel free to google it.

 # Submitting